This website includes slides, tutorial sheets and solutions for the various courses I teach at Brunel University and Imperial College London.

 Finite Element Analysis, Masters Level

-A masters level course on finite element analysis teaching students to write a 2D solver from scratch.
+A masters level course on finite element analysis (FEA) teaching students to write a 2D FEA solver from scratch.
 Lectures from 2019 are available:

 - Part one (lecture video)( derivation video).